whiter6666/CVE/D-LINK_DCS_5030L/setManageSDCardManage.md

 ![](11.png)

-If ConfigSDCard equal Rename, call sdcardsetRename.
+If ConfigSDCard equal to Rename, call sdcardsetRename.

 ![](12.png)